dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_project.md

 ---

 ➜ The `vexriscv_generator` submodule has the required setup to build up the FW and generate the custom VexRiscv for this project.
 The VexRiscv architecture used in this project is the `VexRiscvBase`.
-The `VexRiscv` is a submodule pointing the the VexRiscv GitHub project.
+The `VexRiscv` is a submodule pointing to the VexRiscv GitHub project.

 ---